SAN JACINTO – A San Jacinto man stood watching the fast-moving Horseshoe Fire on Saturday evening, fearing how it might all end.

 “We watched as fire surrounded it, the lights flickered, and then (it was) gone” Michael Boehnlein told Uken Report.
 “We were so saddened to lose this beautiful cross.
 This morning, as the sun came up, we saw it!!
 It still stands, every inch of ground around it is scorched, but it’s still standing.
 It’s a good day.”

-Eyewitness to Horseshoe Fire Speaks Out
+Horseshoe Fire

 Photo courtesy of Michael Boehnlein